peters-axon/docuware-connector/docuware-connector-product/README.md

 ## Setup

 Before any interactions between the Axon Ivy Engine and DocuWare services can be run, they have to be introducted to each other.
-This can be done as follows:

-1. Get a DocuWare account and the DocuWare cloud `host`, `user-name`, and `password` to use.

-2. Override the global variables for `host`, `username`, and `password` in the demo project as shown in the example below.
+All configurations are done in global variables.
+Whether cloud or on-premise, you must define the `host` which is the hostname of your DocuWare installation.

+The connector supports different grant-types.
+Depending on the grant-type, other credentials are used.

+### Grant type `password`

+This is the typical type used for cloud solutions.
+Ivy will use a technical user to connect to DocuWare and all calls will be done using this user.
+The history of a document will show this technical user independent of the real Ivy user.
+For this grant-type you need to set `username` and `password` of the DocuWare user.

+### Grant type `trusted`

+This can be used in on-premise solutions.
+It will use a trusted user to connect, but it will impersonate the current Ivy user name for calls.
+Therefore, the history of a document will show the real Ivy user.
+For this grant-type you need to set `trustedUserName`, `trustedUserPassword` and `username` (to be used for special users).

+Notes:

+* For this to work, the Ivy user must have the same name as the DocuWare user
+* For System user and unauthenticated users, the configured `username` will be used.

+### Grant type `dw_token`

+This can be used, if you got the user token by some other means.
+Note, that this use-case is probably not yet fully supported and should be seen as a demo.
+You can start the process **Request a LoginToken for DW-Token** to play around with this grant-type.

+### Other configuration variables

+Other configuration variables are documented directly in the variables supported by the connector.
+Please see there for a description and copy it to your project, if you are using it, so that it will be visible in the Engine cockpit for your application.

 ```
 @variables.yaml@
 ```

-3. DocuWare supports 3 ways to generate an Access Token from the Identity Service:

-    3.a Request Token by Username & Password - GrantType is `password`

-    3.b Request Token by a DocuWare Token - GrantType is `dwtoken`

-    3.c Request Token by Username & Password (Trusted User) - GrantType is `trusted`

-4. For GrantType is `dwtoken`, we must get a LoginToken.
-Please start the process startRequestALoginToken.ivp and follow the guide to generate a new LoginToken

-If your REST URL does not follow the predefined REST URL pattern of this connector, you can change the URL in the Engine Cockpit.
-To change the URL in the Designer, you have to unpack the connector project and change it there.

-Run `start.ivp` of the DocuWareDemo demo process to test your setup.
+If the connector misses features that you need, you can unpack it to your project and extend it there.
+In this case consider to propose/offer your change to the Axon Ivy market.